 This recipe is so easy to make!
 Even without meat, it is very hearty.
-The burritos are on the smaller side but oh-so-filling, especially when you serve it with a nice cup of morning coffee.
-They’re cheesy and delicious and taste amazing.
+The burritos are on the smaller side but oh-so-filling, especially when you serve them with a nice cup of morning coffee.
+They’re cheesy, delicious, and taste amazing.

 Typically, when I freezer cook and meal prep, I make extremely large quantities to last us a while.
 But since we now have a smaller freezer, I’ve had to make my freezer cooking batches a little smaller.

 This recipe makes 12 burritos.
 This is fine for the two of us.
 It’s about two weeks worth of breakfasts and I also had some ready-made pancakes in the freezer.
-If you have a larger household just double or triple the recipe.
+If you have a larger household, feel free to double or triple the recipe.
 It’s still cheap and delicious.
-Make sure to check out the Freezer Tips and Storage Times Printable to know how long to safely keep your food frozen.

 🌯 Ingredients